 In some cases, a broken eye socket may just need conservative treatment.
 However, surgery may be required for more complex fractures.
 Fractured eye socket surgery can take at least several weeks to recover from.

-Our broken eye socket compensation calculator can help you work out the amount you could receive, excluding any special damages other than loss of earnings.
+Our broken eye socket compensation calculator can help you work out the amount you could receive.
 Please get in touch with our advisors using the phone number at the top of this page for free legal advice.

 In order to make a successful personal injury claim, it’s important to show that your injury was caused by the negligence of a third party.
 Negligence is where someone breaches their duty of care towards you.
 This section will provide examples of negligence to better illustrate why you may be justified in making a claim.